<< Yesterday

 1988 The Red Sox beat the Tigers 9-4 for their 23rd consecutive win at Fenway Park, establishing a new major league record [the streak will end after one more home victory].
 The 1931 Philadelphia Athletics set the league mark with 22 straight home victories.

-1990 The postponement of the White Sox-Rangers game occurs after a seven-and-a-half-hour rain delay, believed to be the longest in baseball history.
-Although owner Jerry Reinsdorf did not regret making fans wait for a game that never resumed, the team announces rain checks remained valid regardless of the team playing, serving drinks and sandwiches for five hours to the few hundred remaining fans.
+1990 After a seven-and-a-half-hour rain delay, believed to be the longest in baseball history, the White Sox postpone their game against the Rangers.
+Although owner Jerry Reinsdorf did not regret making fans wait for a game that never resumed, the team announced rain checks remained valid regardless of the team playing, serving drinks and sandwiches for five hours to the few hundred remaining fans.

-1994 Baseball suffers its eighth and worst work stoppage in 22 years.
-The 232-day player strike will lead to the cancellation of the World Series and the delayed opening of next season.
+1994 Despite the efforts of a federal mediator to bring the two sides together, MLB suffers its eighth and worst work stoppage in 22 years.
+The 232-day player strike, prompted by the owners' insistence on a salary cap, will lead to the cancellation of the World Series and the delayed opening of next season, which will begin on April 26, shortening the season by 18 games.

 1997 In tribute to Rex Barney, who died of cancer today, the Orioles play their game against Oakland at Camden Yards without a public address announcer.
 The team's beloved PA announcer, who became well-known for such phrases as "Give that fan a contract!" after a patron caught a foul ball on the fly and for saying "Thank youuuuu" to the fans at the end of the game, had entertained Baltimore patrons for 24 years.